serhii-havrylov/ShowAndTell/README.md

 Image features are the outputs of the `relu7` layer from the VGG network which you can download [here](https://gist.github.com/ksimonyan/211839e770f7b538e2d8#file-readme-md).

-You can download prepared training and validation data from my [google drive](https://drive.google.com/folderview?id=0B-bMt9sukkEhfnlhbm9fczhsTWVQcm1yNkpfVExvU19jWmw0bzl1ZTQ1eDVyeW82Vi1pQ1E&usp=sharing) or you can reproduce all image/text feature extraction pipeline by next steps:
+You can download prepared training and validation data from my [google drive](https://drive.google.com/folderview?id=0B-bMt9sukkEhfnlhbm9fczhsTWVQcm1yNkpfVExvU19jWmw0bzl1ZTQ1eDVyeW82Vi1pQ1E&usp=sharing) or you can reproduce image/text feature extraction pipeline as following:

 1. Download datasets
     - [MSCOCO](http://mscoco.org/dataset/#download)